wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Read the kuar chapter on Service Discovery.
 Exposing a deployment object triggers the creation of a service object under-the-hood, networking the pods via `kube-proxy`

 **Thoughts:**

+---

+## Day 83, December 24, 2019

+**Today's Progress:** Spent time on TCP/IP, to get a stronger sense of addressing.
+Also looking to become a tmux user, it seems like it is to the command line what vim is to editing.
+Also wondering how custom configs play out for sitting the CKA exam

+**Thoughts:**

+---

+## Day 84, December 25, 2019

+**Today's Progress:** Up and running with tmux, and stretched my fingers on some k8s commands.
+Studying tomorrow

+**Thoughts:**